 - 4.1.
 External doors will be kept securely closed and external signs will direct visitors to the main entrance and reception desk. - 4.2.
 All visitors will report to the school reception desk where they will be welcomed and asked for their details/identification.
 They will also be asked for the name of the person they need to see. - 4.3.
 Visitors must sign-in on the school system and sign out as they leave. - 4.4.
-Identification badges must be worn visibly at all times. - 4.5.
+Identification badges must be worn visibly at all times following the school's colour coded lanyard system relating to contractors, visitors & trustees. - 4.5.
 Visitors will be asked to wait in the reception area until the person that they have come to see arrives to take charge of them.
 That person will be responsible for them during their time in school and will escort them back to the exit to sign out at the end of their visit. - 4.6.
 Visitors will be accompanied, or supervised, during the whole of their time in school unless they hold a current DBS which has been checked. - 4.7.
 The office team will be responsible for workers, and trades people, during their time in school.
 They must show proof of identity/DBS to the office.
 We do have some regular trades people who we have checked their DBS and they will be allowed on site unaccompanied once we are certain their DBS is current/valid.

 - 4.8.
 The Headteacher must be informed immediately if members of the police, fire service, Trust, Ofsted, or other official bodies, arrive at school unexpectedly. - 4.9.
-Any member of staff must challenge any stranger they meet who is not wearing identification or who is acting suspiciously. - 4.10.
+Any member of staff must challenge any stranger they meet who is not wearing identification or who is acting suspiciously and without a coloured lanyard.
+This stranger must be reported to SLT immediately. - 4.10.
 If any visitor behaves in an unacceptable or threatening manner, they will be required to leave and escorted from the premises immediately.
 In this situation, they should be immediately removed from any situations where there is a possibility of them harming children or staff.
 If necessary, the police should be summoned to remove them. - 4.11.
-Contractors/ workmen will not below allowed on site between the hours of 8.30 and 4.00 unless accompanied by a member of staff from Engie.
+Contractors/ workmen will be accompanied on site between the hours of 8.45 and 3.00 unless they hold a current DBS that has been checked & verified by school staff.
 In case of emergency a member of staff will accompany any contractors. - 4.12.
 Families may visit school for a number of reasons.
 The short term nature of these visits does not require a DBS check.
 However, if a parent visits school on a voluntary basis for more than 3 occurrences in 30 days, they will require a DBS check and should not be left unsupervised with students and will preferably not be placed in their own child's class. - 4.13.
 Students from other schools that work with our school do not need to be DBS checked if they are under the age of 16.
 Students from 6th form colleges or universities will be asked to have a DBS check in place by their education provider; however, if the student struggles with this the school will process a DBS check for them.
 All DBS information is kept on the Trust Single Central Record.

-5.Guest Speakers
+5. Guest Speakers